stellahrotich/Data-Understanding-and-Preparation/README.md

 Data understanding and preparation

-Retailer X has provided you with four files:
+Retailer X has provided four files:

     Customer data in the csv format (Data Science Academy – Customer Data Set – Student 1 of 3.csv).
     Product data in the csv format (Data Science Academy – Product Data Set – Student 2 of 3.csv).